 - Rent-to-buy or rent-to-rent: These strategies involve renting a property with the intention of buying or subletting it to generate rental income.
-Rent-to-Buy allows you to save money while living in the property and eventually purchasing it, while Rent-to-Rent involves renting a property and subletting it to generate rental income.
+Rent-to-buy allows you to save money while living in the property and eventually purchasing it, while Rent-to-Rent involves renting a property and subletting it to generate rental income.

-Remember, when investing in property with limited funds, thorough research, due diligence, and proper risk assessment are crucial.
+When investing in property with limited funds, thorough research, due diligence, and proper risk assessment are crucial.

 It’s advisable to seek advice from professionals such as property investment experts or financial advisors who can guide you in making informed decisions based on your financial situation and investment goals.

 While a lot of what applies to under-40s still applies when you approach your middle age, the emphasis here really needs to be on retirement.